MisteFr/ScoreboardsPE/README.md

 * /scoreboard remove < player / @all > < Name of the scoreboard >

 It removes the scoreboard from the player.
-For exemple: ``/scoreboard remove @all Miste`` will remove the scoreboard from all the online players.
+For example: ``/scoreboard remove @all Miste`` will remove the scoreboard from all the online players.

 * /scoreboard delete < Name of the scoreboard >

 It removes the scoreboard from the database, that means that you wouldn't be able to use it in the future.
 **NB**: Please note that this command doesn't remove the scoreboard from it's viewers
-Exemple: ``/scoreboard delete Miste`` will remove the scoreboard.
+Example: ``/scoreboard delete Miste`` will remove the scoreboard.

 * /scoreboard help